-I recommend setting aside between $3,000-$5,000 for your robotics program.
-If you’re implementing a NEW program, I highly recommend having closer to that $5,000 mark.
+With that said, I generally recommend setting aside at least $5,000 for your robotics program.
+If you’re implementing a new program (or one with more than 20 students), I highly recommend having closer to $10-$15K budgeted.

 You want to put yourself in a position of success, and not set yourself up to fail.
 Robotics is frustrating enough as a subject.
-Don’t let money problems add to that frustration.
-Part of the planning process will ensuring that you have proper funding in place before starting your robotics class.
+Part of the planning process will ensure that you have proper funding in place before starting your robotics class.

 Create a Robotics Budget (Template)

 The Robotics Budget Template is a free resource that can help you determine how much money you need for your robotics program.
 You can download a copy by entering your email, below.